Screening the Coulomb interaction leads to a prethermal regime in two-dimensional bad conductors

-\textbf{Funding: }This work was supported by NSF Grants Nos.
-DMR-1307075 and DMR-1707785, and the National High Magnetic Field Laboratory (NHMFL) through the NSF Cooperative Agreements Nos.
-DMR-1157490, DMR-1644779, and the State of Florida. \textbf{Author contributions:} Si MOSFETs were designed by D.~P. and fabricated in the Silicon Facility at IBM Thomas J. Watson Research Center; L.~J.~S., J.~J., and P.~V.~L. performed the measurements; L.~J.~S. and P.~V.~L. analyzed the data; L.~J.~S. and D.~P. wrote the manuscript, with input from all authors; D.~P. supervised the project. \textbf{Competing interests:} The authors declare no competing financial interests. \textbf{Data and materials availability:} All data that support the findings of this study are present in the paper and/or the Supplementary Materials.
-Additional data related to this paper are available from the corresponding author upon reasonable request.
+We acknowledge helpful discussions with B. L. Altshuler, A. D. Mirlin, A. Polkovnikov, and L. Rademaker.
+This work was supported by NSF Grants Nos.
+DMR-1307075 (D. P.), DMR-1707785 (D. P.), DMR-2104193 (D. P.), and the National High Magnetic Field Laboratory (NHMFL) through the NSF Cooperative Agreements Nos.
+DMR-1157490, DMR-1644779, and the State of Florida.\\ { {\textbf{Author contributions}}}

+Si MOSFETs were designed by D.~P. and fabricated in the Silicon Facility at IBM Thomas J. Watson Research Center; L.~J.~S., J.~J., and P.~V.~L. performed the measurements; L.~J.~S. and P.~V.~L. analyzed the data; L.~J.~S. and D.~P. wrote the manuscript, with input from all authors; D.~P. supervised the project. \\ { {\textbf{Competing interests}}}